krother/Python3_Basics_Tutorial/README.md

-# Python 3 Basics Tutorial
+# Python Exercises for Beginners

 This is a tutorial for novice programmers.
 You are the learner I had in mind when writing this tutorial if: